-“With his length, Yusef is a player who can come in and make an immediate impact,” Tate said.
+“With his length, Yusef is a player who can come in and make an immediate impact,” Tate says.
 “He has the ability to alter shots and stretch the floor.”

-Nick Barnes, a 6’6 guard from Lanett, Ala., spent last season playing at Snead State Community College (Ala.).
-He averaged 4.8 points and 2.9 rebounds while shooting 42.4 percent from beyond the arc.
+Nick Barnes, a 6’6 guard from Lanett, AL, spent last season playing at Snead State Community College (AL).
+He averaged 4.8 points and 2.9 rebounds while shooting 42.4% from beyond the arc.
 Barnes is projected to compete for a starting spot with incoming freshmen Davion Ashe and Quinton Chames.

 “Nick has the ability to score.
 His length is what sets him apart from other guards at this level,” Tate explained.
 “We haven’t had this type of size in a while.
 We will have five or six guys who can finish around the basket and play above the rim.”